edk2-docs/edk-ii-package-maintainer-guidelines/chapter1.md

 Tools may use this value to determine if new functionality has been added to the module.

-New functionality is define as:
+New functionality is defines as:
 * Requiring a new library class for the module to function
 * Consuming or producing a new GUID
 * Consuming or producing a new Protocol